What to expect when you move back home

 Lack of understanding

 So one of the biggest challenges in repatriation is adjusting to your new life outlook.
-It can be like trying to find a square peg back into a round hole.
+It can be like trying to fit a square peg back into a round hole.

 Your friends’ reaction